geoschemas-org/geoschemas-org.github.io/extensions/temporal.md

 Standard time unit abbreviation for the age.
 BP, ka, Ma, Ga are used for before present, thousands of years, millions of years, and billions of years respecitively.

 <a name="Uncertainty"></a>
 __geosci-time:Uncertainty__ - For defining the 'Uncertainty' in a geologic age/date for use in OWL-Time ([time:hasTRS](https://www.w3.org/TR/owl-time/#time:hasTRS)).

 Type: [time:TRS](https://www.w3.org/TR/owl-time/#time:TRS)

 The uncertainty in the value of the geologic age in the same units as the age.
-Usually expressed in the literature as &pm;.
+Usually expressed in the literature using the symbol ± before the value.
 One should always pair this with __UncertaintySigma__ when the sigma of the uncertainty is known.

 <a name="UncertaintySigma"></a>
 __geosci-time:UncertaintySigma__ - For defining the 'Uncertainty Sigma' in a geologic age/date for use in OWL-Time ([time:hasTRS](https://www.w3.org/TR/owl-time/#time:hasTRS)).